lesleycw/docs/security/lab01/lab01.rst

 TASK 1: Quick Intro - Rules-based WAFs (Concept Review)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-The rules engine (currently based-on ModSec) is the centerpiece of Volterra's WAFs approach
+The rules engine (currently based-on ModSec) is the centerpiece of Volterra's WAFs current approach
 to application security and decision of what rules to configure assumes a high degree of
 knowledge of the rules.
 If for some reason, a needed rule is excluded then the application
 will be vulnerable.
 If unwanted rules are added, then it adds extra processing per request